lyoqLabs/lyoqlabs.github.io/README.md

 ---
 ## 👥 Credits
-Credits to the Owner and founder **lyoq** lyoq is creating this website on his own if you want to join our team add lyoq on Discord.
+Credits to the owner and founder **lyoq**
+lyoq is creating this website on his own
+If you want to join our team, add lyoq on Discord.

 **Discord: @.lyoq**
 > [!IMPORTANT]
 > `.lyoq` with the **dot**.
->  If you add the person without a dot, it won't be the right person.
+> If you add the person without a dot, it won’t be the right person.
-> Also lyoqs Discord ID is `1435071462087327785` A user cant have 2 ID´s.
-So make sure dont get scammed!
+> Also, lyoq’s Discord ID is `1435071462087327785`.
+A user can’t have two IDs, so make sure you don’t get scammed!
 ---

 ██╗░░░░░██╗░░░██╗░█████╗░░██████╗░  ██╗░░░░░░█████╗░██████╗░░██████╗